 The importance of safety in transportation planning

 Safety is one of the most important goals in the operation of the transportation system.
-Over the past three decades, transportation fatality rates have declined in relationship to system usage, due in large part to safer cars, tougher police enforcement, and increasing use of seat belts, air bags, and child safety seats.
+Over the past three decades, transportation fatality rates have declined in relation to system usage, due in large part to safer cars, tougher police enforcement, and increasing use of seat belts, air bags, and child safety seats.
 However, in many crash categories, the actual number of crashes has increased because there are more people using the transportation system.
-Integrating safety into metropolitan transportation planning requires MPO coordination with transit, state highway and motor carrier safety agencies, and their safety processes.
+Integrating safety into metropolitan transportation planning requires MPO coordination with transit, state highway, and motor carrier safety agencies, and their safety processes.

 What are the planning requirements for incorporating safety into transportation planning?